How to Mask an Image in Google Slides for Beginners: 2 Easy Ways

 When masking, avoid over-editing the image.
 Excessive resizing or cropping can reduce its quality.
 If you need to adjust the size, do so gradually and check the results frequently.
 This approach helps you maintain the image's original details.

-Tip: Before inserting an image into google slides, preview it at the size you plan to use.
+Tip: Before inserting an image into Google Slides, preview it at the size you plan to use.
 This step ensures the image remains clear and visually appealing after masking.

-Choosing the Right Shape for Your Mask
+Choosing the Right Mask Shape

 Avoiding Common Mistakes in Masking the Image